SmartterHealth/Virtual-Rounding/README.md

 2. Click on &quot;My flows&quot;.
 3. Click &quot;Import&quot;.
 4. Upload SetupMeetingsFlow.zip
-5. Update all variables (more details to be added here soon)
+5. Update all variables

+Once it's been at least 3 hours since you've created the room accounts, you can run the Flow to create all the meeting links.
+Ideally, wait 24 hours.
+This is to ensure the Teams Policies properly apply to the room accounts before a meeting is created.

 ## Meeting Updating

-Since meeting links can only last for 24 hours, we will use Power Automate to create new ones and update the SharePoint lists every 24 hours.
+If there is an error with a meeting link, there is a flow that can be manually run to update the link.
+Please note when this happens, someone will need to end the meeting on the patient room device and join the new meeting.
-Please check back here soon for the details of this flow.
+Please check back here soon for the details of the flow for this purpose.

 # Security Controls